Yaz12321/AnkhbotCTTPoints/README.md

 Instructions:

 1- After importing to Chatbot, open EmptyKeys folder, and copy the files into the main folder (where GetCTT.py is).
-Open keys.txt, and fill in your customer key/secret and access token/secret between the single quotes (KEEP the single quotes!).
+Open keys.txt, and fill in your customer key/secret and access token/secret between the single quotes (see ExampleKeys.txt for how it should look like).

   	To get customer key/secret and access token/secret: